 About Burghead

-Burghead (Scots: Burgheid or The Broch, Scottish Gaelic: Am Broch) is a small town in Moray, Scotland, about 8 miles (13km) north-west of Elgin.
-The town is mainly built on a peninsula that projects north-westward into the Moray Firth, meaning that most of the town has sea on 3 sides.
+Burghead (Scots: Burgheid or The Broch, Scottish Gaelic: Am Broch) is a small town in Moray, Scotland, about 8 miles (13 km) north-west of Elgin.
+The town is mainly built on a peninsula that projects north-westward into the Moray Firth, surrounding it by water on three sides.
 People from Burghead are called Brochers.

 A recent dig just beyond the boundary of Burghead at Clarkly Hill has uncovered Iron Age circular stone houses and Pictish building foundations, as well as silver and bronze Roman coins and a gold finger ring possibly from the Baltic region.
 Significant evidence of large scale Iron smelting has also been found, providing evidence that iron was probably being traded from this site.
 The National Museum of Scotland has carried out significant exploration which leads it to believe this is a significant site of interest.
 [2]